Beach Bridge

-Beach Bridge, or Beach Drawbridge, is a railroad swing bridge over Beach Thorofare Waterway in Atlantic City, Atlantic County, New Jersey, United States just west of the Atlantic City Rail Terminal.
-It carries the New Jersey Transit Rail Operations (NJT) Atlantic City Line at milepoint mile 68.9 and is parallel to the Atlantic City Expressway.
+The Beach Bridge, also known as the Beach Thorofare Bridge, is a railroad swing bridge over the Beach Thorofare, part of the Intracoastal Waterway in Atlantic City, New Jersey, United States.
+The bridge carries two tracks of the Atlantic City Line, and connects mainland New Jersey with Absecon Island.

+The bridge is located 68.9 mi north of the Delaware Bay along the Intracoastal Waterway.
 Built in 1922, the swing bridge was rehabilitated in 1988 and 2004.
 Operation of bridge openings for maritime traffic is provided by the Title 33 of the Code of Federal Regulations.

 An earlier bridge at the location had been the site of the 1906 Atlantic City train wreck.